All Episodes

 This is what will happen if global warming is declared by California to be an emergency event.

-If they declare global warming in California to be an emergency event, that means they'll get control of your thermostat every day.
+If they declare global warming in California to be an emergency event, that means they'll get control of your thermostat every day because you don't have global warming alerts like you have smog alerts or other kind of inclement weather alerts.

-Global warming, once it's declared to be an emergency, I mean it's gonna be for 30 years, 30 or 40 years, right?
+Global warming, once it's declared to be an emergency, I mean, it's going to be for 30 years, 30 or 40 years, right?

 There will be governors or limits on your thermostat from the utility company, and it'll be whatever the state mandates.